SecOne-Software/SecOne.NamedPipeWrapper/README.md

 # Named Pipe Wrapper for .NET 4.0

 A simple, easy to use, strongly-typed wrapper around .NET named pipes.
+Originally forked from https://github.com/acdvorak/named-pipe-wrapper, with added some added features for encrypting traffic without having to use SSL.

 # NuGet Package